Paperwork loses deals.

 Published in 2023 by ISO/IEC, ISO 42001 is the international standard relating to Artificial Intelligence Management Systems – or AIMS.
 The standard gives companies that create, or have, AI a way to deal with the dangers linked to AI systems; it deals with how things are run, the quality of data, being open, lessening prejudice, and being responsible.
 Consider it as the ISO 27001 of information safety, but for AI.
 Cyberbase AI is ISO 42001 compliant, which means our AI systems — including the models that power contract redlining and DDQ automation — are governed by documented policies for responsible AI use, data handling, and quality assurance.
 For customers in regulated industries or those undergoing vendor security assessments, Cyberbase's compliance provides independent verification that our AI practices meet the highest international standards.

-How does Cyberbase AI handle vendor security assessments?
+How does Cyberbase handle vendor security assessments?

 Vendor security assessments: these are the questionnaires that potential business and partner clients issue to see if your company’s security and regulatory standards are good enough to work with, prior to any business being done.
 They usually ask about how you deal with data, your encryption, who has access to what, what happens if there’s a security issue, how your business carries on, and whether you’ve got accreditations – things like SOC 2 and ISO 27001.
 Cyberbase AI automates vendor security assessment responses by matching each question to relevant answers from your indexed security policies, compliance documentation, and previously completed assessments.
 The AI then creates correct, properly referenced answers, and points out any questions it isn’t sure about because your existing documents don’t give a definite answer.
 This gets the time it takes to reply down from days to minutes, and makes sure all the answers your team provides are the same, which is very important if lots of potential clients send in questionnaires that are almost, but not quite, identical.